bovirus/adbtools2/README.md

 The `cm` process knows that it has to call `/etc/ah/Users.sh` through:

-* a startup script executes the command
+* a startup script that executes the command:
 ```
   cmclient DOM Device /etc/cm/tr181/dom/
 ```